 Deafness certainly doesn’t make a person dumb or weak.
 We often hear about the challenges children and young people with disabilities face, yet some people find success beyond the barriers with their unstoppable perseverance and excel beyond their anomaly.

-Differentially abled by deafness, Khwaish Gupta has endured her share of challenges caused by her hearing loss.
+Differently abled by deafness, Khwaish Gupta has endured her share of challenges caused by her hearing loss.
 But, that is merely one aspect of her.
 It doesn’t stop her from realizing her dreams.
-She is greatly motivated to empower others to take flight by sharing the fruitful journey she has had so far.

 According to the World Health Organisation, more than 5 per cent of the world’s population have disabling hearing loss (amounting to 328 million adults and 32 million children).
 18 percent of India’s persons with disabilities have a hearing impairment, as per Census.
 This would mean that India arguably has the largest deaf population in the world.